Pageant F. A. Q.

 19) What do I wear for interview?
 Contestants are expected to have dark denim shorts and shite tennis shoes.
 We will provide a red pageant t-shirt, with white writing, to wear with your shorts.
 You may accessorize with a white bow or headband.

 20) Is there an onstage question or onstage interview portion?
 No. Not for the younger divisions.
 They will, however, introduce themselves during opening number.
-They will say their name, grade, and school.
-Example: “Hi, I am Sally Sue and I am in the 2nd grade at Highland Elementary.”
-These 3 statements can be put in any order.
+They will say their name and title they are representing .
+Example: “Hi, I am Sally Sue, Miss Southern California Jr. Elementary” These 2 statements can be put in any order.
 Please practice with your contestant before pageant weekend, as talking on stage is new for many of the girls.
 They will be holding a microphone.

 21) What do I wear for Fashion Runway?
 Fashion Runway is a high fashion outfit of choice: Pantsuit, Sundress, High Fashion off the rack, High-Low, Romper or Cocktail.
 Contact us for more examples.